- How to Choose Cheese for Pizza

 When you are wondering how to choose cheese for pizza and have several mozzarella options, here’s what you need to look for.

-Low-Moisture is the best mozzarella cheese for pizza; it has a creamy taste and a firmer texture, which makes it the ideal cheese for shredding.
+Low-Moisture Mozzarella is the best mozzarella cheese for pizza; it has a creamy taste and a firmer texture, which makes it the ideal cheese for shredding.
 Sprinkle some on your next homemade pizza.

 On top of that, low-moisture mozzarella also has great meltability.
 It stretches well but remains dry enough to go well with the crust.